-NEW YORK – Today Sheikla Blount, library media specialist at Columbiana Middle School in Columbiana, Alabama, was named a winner of this year’s I Love My Librarian Award.
-Blount is being recognized for her leadership in transforming lives and communities through education and lifelong learning.
-She is one of only 10 librarians in the country this year to receive this national honor.
+NEW YORK – Today Timothy Ryan, young adult services librarian/circulation supervisor at the Rochester Public Library in New York, was named a winner of this year’s I Love My Librarian Award.
+Ryan is being recognized for his leadership in transforming lives and communities through education and lifelong learning.
+He is one of only 10 librarians in the country this year to receive this national honor.